Hello spring!

 Tea: Dandelion begins to emerge in spring and was traditionally used as a tea in spring.
 It has powerful detoxifying properties.

 Nettle has been used by our ancestors to nourish blood which is particularly important after a long winter when we have (in the past) used our reserves to survive.
-A note of caution…avoid these teas if you have low blood pressure as they both act to lower blood pressure.
+A note of caution…avoid these teas if you have low blood pressure as they both act to lower blood pressure or are pregnant.

 Chrysanthemum & green tea are also options.